Climbing Mont Blanc: A Guide For Western Europe’s Tallest Peak

 If you do want to join a tour, make sure you read the small print, as they’re not all created the same.
 Some will include your flights, meals and acclimatisation days, while others might just be the price of the guide, with the option of add-ons.
 Tours also vary between three and five days long, so make sure you pick one that is right for your climbing abilities.

-The quality of the huts were outstanding compared to other base camps I’ve experienced over the world.
+The quality of the huts was outstanding compared to other base camps I’ve experienced over the world.

 5 Routes For Climbing Mont Blanc